mallapurbharat/cardano-tx-sample/0_installation/preview_preprod_network/1_macos_m1_process.md

 description: This guide shows how to build and install the cardano-node and cardano-cli from the source-code for MacOS, including the new M1 chip

 ## NOTE: Whenever you update the .zshrc file, please reload it using "source ~/.zshrc" or by closing and restarting the terminal
+## NOTE2: for latest versions of brew, you can use /usr/local/opt instead of /opt/homebrew/opt.
+For example /usr/local/opt/llvm/bin instead of /opt/homebrew/opt/llvm/bin.
+Also, do a "brew install openssl"

 ---